RedFoxMain/Simple-Virtual-Machine/README.md

 ### Stack functions <a name="stk"></a>

 ### Cmp <a name="cmp"></a>
 Cmp - Compares two registers or register and value.
-If they equal Logic flag sets to true <br>
+If they are equal Logic flag sets to true <br>
 Op code: E0000 <br>
 Has 2 mods(nnnn): <br>
 1. 0 - Cmp value(nn) to the reg1